Ben-elliot27/orbit_simulation/README.md

 This project focuses on the solutions and simulations of orbital motion for bodies under the influence of gravity using various computational techniques.
 The study explores both idealized and realistic problems, examining the stability, accuracy, and conservation of energy and angular momentum for objects of the same mass.

-##
-The full report on the project can be found in the report pdf within the project repo.

 ## Background

 The project investigates stable orbital solutions for 2 to 8 bodies under the classical Newtonian gravity regime, with some solutions extendable to any number of bodies.
 The computational techniques used include: